Events

 03:00 PM – 04:00 PM | The Art of Business in the 21st Century: Human Versus Artificial Intelligence

-Join Dr. Abhilash Chandran in conversation with Dilip Kumar as they explore the intricate craft of storytelling, the creative process behind Nizhal Bommai, and the art of shaping narratives that resonate across time and culture.
+Join Abilash Chandran in conversation with Dilip Kumar as they explore the intricate craft of storytelling, the creative process behind Nizhal Bommai, and the art of shaping narratives that resonate across time and culture.

 05:00 PM – 06:00 PM | An Equal Music

-How do gender, disability, and mental wellness intersect in our lived experiences?
-Neha Bhat, Sonali Gupta, Shreevatsa Nevatia, and Debashish Paul engage in a powerful conversation on identity, resilience, and redefining narratives of wholeness in contemporary society.
+How do gender, disability, and mental wellness shape our lived experiences?
+Facilitated by Smriti Rana, this thought-provoking session brings together Neha Bhat, Sonali Gupta, Shreevatsa Nevatia, and Debashis Paul in a powerful conversation on identity, resilience, and redefining wholeness in contemporary society.

 Beyond the Frame